sosweetzhang/sosweetzhang.github.io/share/Experience/Some_errors_encountered_in_the_use_of_pytorch_on_Cuda.md

 <table><tr><td bgcolor=lightgray><strong>"AttributeError: Can't get attribute 'Model Name' on <module '__main__' from 'XXX.py'>" </strong></td></tr></table>

-<em>How I solved it by adding "import Model Name" to the same file that load the model.
+<em>This error might be raised when using "torch.load(Model Name)" to load a pre-trained model (e.g. "XXX.pt").
+How I solved it by adding "import Model Name" to the same file that load the model.
 I think some hows the namespace is hard code when you save the model.
 So then it can’t search when you load the model again.</em>